The Difference Between nil?, empty?, and blank? in Ruby

 It’s important to note that an object can be empty and not nil.
 For example:

-If you try to call .empty? on a nil object, ruby throws NoMethodError.
+If you try to call .empty? on a nil or any other object, Ruby throws NoMethodError.

 blank?